schollmeyer-j-dan/Schollmeyer_Dan_ClayBrewing_CaseStudy/Schollmeyer_Dan_ClayBrewing_CaseStudy/readme.md

 What I learned:
     The area in which I feel I learned the most was working with Spring JPA.
-        I had to do some research to get the bindings working correctly and populating the database, as well as getting the foreign key / join table to work.
+        I had to do quite a bit of research to get the bindings working correctly and populating the database, as well as getting the foreign key / join table to work.
+However, the most recent model I added went quite smoothly, even including the ManyToMany relationship.

+Technical Challenges:
+    Getting both Thymeleaf and bootstrap to work correctly took me quite a bit of experimentation.
+    Especially the bootstrap was a lot of looking up all the available classes and trying to swap them in and out and see what affect they had, and repeat until finding a desired outcome.
+As for thymeleaf, I feel more comfortable with that now and a lot of getting it work was just talking with classmates and trying to find appropriate variations based on how they got theirs to work.
+I found both of these somewhat difficult to find accurate or detailed references for online.

 Future Goals:
-    [] Would like to add ordering info such as vendor/item# [] Add package for managing recipes
+    [] Would like to add ordering info such as vendor/item# [] Would like to expand on the Recipe functionality quite a bit, including:
-        Ability to add recipe from provided ingredient in inventory check for available supplies and/or put in reorder requests for upcoming batches update quantity on appropriate items when producing given recipe possibly add friends/user communication portal for sharing recipes
+        Ability to add(and update) recipes from provided ingredients in inventory Update quantity on appropriate items when producing given recipe Possibly add friends/user communication portal for sharing recipes